 as well as the reasons for recommended treatment:

-ASSOCIATED WITH DRY EYE
+RISK FACTORS ASSOCIATED WITH DRY EYES

 Computer Use – when working on a computer or using a digital device, we tend to blink less frequently and less fully, which leads to greater tear evaporation and symptomatic dry eye.